WILL BANKRUPTCY STOP ALL THE HARASSING PHONE CALLS AND MAIL FROM BILL COLLECTORS?

 Yes, but this is a very complicated area of the law.
 It is highly recommended you review your particular circumstances with an experienced attorney.

-Chapter 11 is typically used for business bankruptcies and restructuring.
-It is not as commonly used by individual consumers since it is far more complex and expensive to pursue than Chapter 13.
+Businesses often use Chapter 11 bankruptcy as a means to stay afloat by reorganizing and restructuring debt.
+This type of bankruptcy is rarely used for consumers since it is far more challenging and complex than Chapter 13.
 However, individuals who do not qualify for Chapter 13 due to the debt limits may file for Chapter 11.

 When you file for bankruptcy relief under Chapter 7 (liquidation), a bankruptcy trustee is appointed to administer your non-exempt assets.
 If you have non-exempt assets, the Trustee can sell them and pay your creditors.
 However, this does not mean you cannot keep assets.
 Under the bankruptcy code and Texas law, certain assets are exempt, meaning they are yours to keep unaffected.
 Which exemptions to use and how they are applied is critical to the completion of a bankruptcy.
 It is best to consult an attorney to know your rights, but briefly: certain amounts of equity in your homestead, vehicles, personal assets and retirement plans are often exempt.
 The majority of people who file for Chapter 7 do not have non-exempt property to liquidate.